com-480-data-visualization/datavis-project-2022-artisviz/Milestone2/Milestone2.md

 ## Milestone 2

+### Our work

+Please find the skeleton of our website : [follow this link](https://com-480-data-visualization.github.io/datavis-project-2022-artisviz/)
+And the report for the second milestone: [here](https://github.com/com-480-data-visualization/datavis-project-2022-artisviz/blob/main/Milestone2/artisviz-milestone2.pdf).

+We created the files needed for one of the visualization.
+At the time of milestone 2, it is not yet correctly displayed on our site because we have some errors to correct in our code.

 Deadline : Friday 1st May, 5pm
 10% of the final grade
 Two A4 pages describing the project goal.